 - Double-tap on a node to zoom in for editing.

 - Double-tap on the background to zoom out and see your entire patch.

 - Many operations use context menus - hold down the context menu button with one hand and tap with the other.

 - To create a new node, hold the context menu button, and tap on the background.

-- To disconnect, hold the connection button and drag from an input.
+- To disconnect, drag from an input.